 What is a project in awork?

-In awork, work is divided into projects and users are assigned to them who work on the project.
+In awork, work is divided into projects, and users are assigned to those projects of which they are a part of.

 Each project has a status that indicates whether the project is currently running, not yet started, or already completed.

 Within a project, tasks can be created and edited, and times can be recorded.